clarss0n/june/README.md

 # june
-Tiny Javascript helpers for handling objects.
+Tiny Javascript helper for handling objects.

+This is something excavated from our old repository.

+Example usage to come.